cp2k/cp2k/INSTALL.md

 ### 2s.
 COSMA (Distributed Communication-Optimal Matrix-Matrix Multiplication Algorithm)

-- COSMA is a replacement of the pdgemm routine included in scalapack.
+- COSMA is an alternative for the pdgemm routine included in ScaLAPACK.
   The library supports both CPU and GPUs.
-No specific flag during compilation is needed to use the library in cp2k, excepted during linking time where the library should be placed in front of the scalapack library.
+- Add `-D__COSMA` to the DFLAGS to enable support for COSMA.
 - see <https://github.com/eth-cscs/COSMA> for more information.

 ### 2t.
 LibVori (Voronoi Integration for Electrostatic Properties from Electron Density)